fnote/base-price-service/README.md

 * [Software Analysis and Design](https://syscobt.atlassian.net/wiki/spaces/PRCP/pages/1449168081/Reference+Pricing+-+Software+Analysis+and+Design)

 # How to start up
-Do the below steps to get the API up and running entirely in a local developer workstation
+Do the below steps to get the Reference Price API up and running entirely in a local developer workstation
-* The API requires a mysql database
+* This requires a mysql database

 Run the following [mysql-deploy](https://github.aws.na.sysco.net/pricing-platform/mysql-deploy/tree/reference-price-db-deploy) to create the databases locally or in the required environment